Lots of media oxygen has been given to cheating, perceived conflict of interest and let’s say ‘entitlementality’.

 All of the above traits exist independently of each other, true, but integrity combines the lot.

-Irrespective of which market demands and fads exist, integrity in one’s life and work shines through and provide a vital certainty in a confusing, sometimes threatening world.
+Irrespective of which market demands and fads exist, integrity in one’s life and work shines through and provides a vital certainty in a confusing, sometimes threatening world.

-Judy Olian, Dean of Anderson School of Management UCLA (and an Australian) says integrity must be upheld 100% of the time.
+Judy Olian, dean of the Anderson School of Management at UCLA (and an Australian) says integrity must be upheld 100% of the time.

 Eve Ash is a psychologist, author, filmmaker, public speaker and entrepreneur.
 She runs Seven Dimensions, a company specialising in training resources for the workplace.